How to interact with the data in VR

 “mask on”

-if a cube mask is loaded this command will allow to visualise only those voxels that belong to the mask
+Show only those voxels that belong to the mask (requires that a

 “mask off”